nickgammon/G-Pascal/markdown/pascal_compiler.md

     ```
     writeln (random mod 10 + 1);
     ```
+* You can reseed the random number generator by calling **randomseed** with some number as an argument.

+* You can get the typing latency (a number which is incremented while waiting for keyboard input) by calling **latency**.

+* Thus you could reseed the random number generator with a fairly unpredictable number like this:

+    ```
+    randomseed (latency);
+    ```

 * You can obtain the address of a variable by using **address** ( *variable* ).
 This could be used to pass the address of a variable to a function, which could then use **mem** to change that variable, thus effectively passing a pointer to a function rather than a value.
+Note that arrays grow downwards in memory, not upwards.

 * Comments are between braces, or bracket-asterisk, see examples below.
 Comments may not be nested.
 The two different sorts of comment symbols are treated interchangeably, so you could conceivably start with one and end with another, see below.